 In the following article we shed some light on the differences between stock companies vs mutual insurance companies.

-Just know that the best life insurance company for you will depend on the type of life insurance policy you are considering, as well as the underwriting criteria of the carrier.
+Just know that the best whole life insurance company for you will depend on the design of the life insurance policy you are considering, as well as the underwriting criteria of the carrier.